Telenav/cactus/cactus-maven-plugin/README.md

     -Dcactus.update-root=true -Dpush=true \
     com.telenav.cactus:cactus-maven-plugin:1.4.7:checkout
 ```

+If `cactus.update-root` is true, it will also correct your `.gitmodules` to point to
+the correct branches.

+#### Merging a two branches and testing

 ForkBuildMojo and MergeToBranchMojo can be combined (running the former on the `validate` phase
 and the latter in the `package` or `install` phase) in a Maven `profile` - pass in a